Zimbabwean cricket team in South Africa in 1999–2000: Standard Bank Triangular Tournament

 During January and February 2000 Zimbabwe returned to South Africa to play in the 2000 Standard Bank Triangular Tournament, a One Day International series played between Zimbabwe, South Africa and England, who had just completed a tour of South Africa.
 The matches were all played over 50-overs with four of Zimbabwe's six matches played under floodlights.
-South Africa were considered by far the strongest of the three sides and started the tournament as clear favourites.
+South Africa were considered by far the strongest of the three teams and started the tournament as clear favourites.

 Heath Streak returned to the Zimbabwe squad for the tournament having recovered his fitness.
 Gary Brent, Stuart Carlisle, Everton Matambanadzo and Craig Wishart all returned to the squad, with Trevor Gripper, David Mutendera, Gavin Rennie and Bryan Strang all being left out.
 Andy Flower retained the captaincy.

 After losing to South Africa in the opening match of the tournament, Henry Olonga "destroyed" England's batting in the second match.
 Olonga, who was the first black Zimbabwean to play for the national team aged 17 in 1995, took six wickets for 19 runs in the match, his best bowling figures in List A cricket.
 Zimbabwe won the match by 102 runs but lost to England in their next match before narrowly beating South Africa by two wickets in the second meeting between the two teams, Heath Streak scoring the winning run off the last ball of the innings after Andy Flower and Guy Whittall had put on 91 runs in a record Zimbabwean 7th wicket partnership.

 After each team had played four matches Zimbabwe were top of the table on run rate, each team having won two and lost two of their matches.
-A loss to South Africa in the third meeting between the sides, left their final match against England, the last of the group stage, as a winner-takes-all semi-final, the winner qualifying for the final.
+A loss to South Africa in the third meeting between the teams, left their final match against England, the last of the group stage, as a winner-takes-all semi-final, the winner qualifying for the final.
 The match was rained off and England qualified on net run rate for the final where they lost to South Africa.

 Other matches

-Zimbabwe played two one-day warm up matches against South African sides at the start of the One Day International series.
+Zimbabwe played two one-day warm up matches against South African teams at the start of the One Day International series.
 Before the series began they played Northerns, losing by eight runs.
 After their first ODI against South Africa they played another match against Boland, winning by five wickets.